Relationship to the Curriculum

 Processing of Credits and Syllabi

-Credits for both courses will be processed late Summer or early Fall 2013 when all course requirements for each have been completed.
+Credits for both courses will be processed late Summer or latest by semester-end Fall 2014 when all course requirements for each have been completed. when all course requirements for each have been completed.
 The most recent syllabi from the three courses can be reviewed from these links: HOCS 323 Occupational Justice, HOCS 405 Occupational Justice II, SPAN 258 Guatemala Language and Culture.
 Enjoy perusing the syllabi as you look forward to all the learning.